B.C. father shares terrifying ordeal after rescuing daughters from sinking truck

 Surfacing again, Saulnier filled his air with lungs for what he thought would be his last chance to get back to the sinking vehicle, when fortune struck and he spotted his two-year-old Brinley.

-“I see my little girl’s ponytail just floating in the water 10 feet from me… I swam as fast as I could to her.
-Soon as I grab her, pull her out, she just starts crying, ‘daddy, daddy,’ just latches on to me.”
+“I see my little girl’s ponytail just floating in the water ten feet from me… I swam as fast as I could to her.
+Soon as I grab her, pull her out, she just starts crying daddy, daddy, just latches on to me.”

 Moments later, Saulnier spotted his older daughter Keagan about 15 feet away and swam to her with Brinley.